Browse by Medical Category

 We aim to determine whether handheld, noninvasive OCT equipment can reliably assess brain development through measurements of retinal nerve fiber layers in early life and be an effective screening test for some forms of abnormal early life brain development.

-This is the survey form that we have developed to conduct intake surveys with epilepsy study participants in Bhutan.
-The survey is designed to collect important data for those with epilepsy in resource-limited settings.
+This is the clinical and demographic survey form we have developed for the continuation of the epilepsy study in Bhutan and Guinea.
+The survey is designed to collect important data for those with epilepsy in resource-limited settings including questions about seizure frequency, diagnosis, treatment, social networks, depression, and sleep quality.
 Please feel free to download the survey and modify for use in other countries as needed.

 Download a PDF version of the women's health and epilepsy survey.